logoAcademy

 An EVM address is derived from the public key through the following steps:

-1. Keccak-256 Hashing: The first step is to pass the public key through the Keccak-256 hashing function (the version of SHA-3 used by Ethereum).
-Keccak-256 will output a string 64 bytes long.
-025ad33e2479a53b02dc0be66eb0ce272fc0f4358c57a8f0a442410c3d831a
+1. Keccak-256 Hashing: The public key is first passed through the Keccak-256 hashing function (the version of SHA-3 used by Ethereum).
+Keccak-256 outputs a 64-byte string, for example: 025ad33e2479a53b02dc0be66eb0ce272fc0f4358c57a8f0a442410c3d831a

-2. Rightmost 20 bytes: The resulting string is then truncated, keeping only the last 20 bytes.
-In the hex representation that means the rightmost 40 hex digits, since two hex digits (0-9, a-g) represent one byte. e66eb0ce272fc0f4358c57a8f0a442410c3d831a
+2. Rightmost 20 bytes: The resulting string is truncated to keep only the last 20 bytes.
+In hexadecimal, this means retaining the rightmost 40 hex digits (since two hex digits represent one byte), like so: e66eb0ce272fc0f4358c57a8f0a442410c3d831a

-3. Adding '0x': Finally, "0x" is added at the start of the address for a total of 42 characters.
-This "0x" indicates that what follows is a hexadecimal number, and it's a common prefix for hexadecimal in the Ethereum ecosystem.
-0xe66eb0ce272fc0f4358c57a8f0a442410c3d831a
+3. Adding '0x': Finally, "0x" is prefixed to the address for a total of 42 characters.
+The "0x" indicates that the following characters represent a hexadecimal number, a common convention in Ethereum: 0xe66eb0ce272fc0f4358c57a8f0a442410c3d831a

 On this page